chipguyhere/PulseCapture/README.md

 * Infrared (the most common NEC protocol)
 * Wiegand (two-wire protocol used in RFID readers)
-* Servo PWM with 0.5μs resolution (Arduino Nano Every: 0.125μs resolution)
+* Servo PWM with sub-microsecond resolution
 * Soft Serial Rx

 On Uno and Nano, you can use any digital or analog input.
 The Pin Change Interrupt is used for capture, which is hardware-supported on all pins.